MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

    > [!NOTE]
    > The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.wingtiptoys.storage*.

-1. When you have specified the options listed above, select **GENERATE**.
+1. When you've specified the options listed above, select **GENERATE**.

 1. When prompted, download the project to a path on your local computer.

-1. After you have extracted the files on your local system, your simple Spring Boot application will be ready to edit.
+1. After you've extracted the files on your local system, your simple Spring Boot application will be ready to edit.

 ## Configure your Spring Boot app to use the Azure Storage Blob starter